 How to Make Chicken Saltimbocca with Prosciutto and Sage

-STEP ONE: Prepare the Chicken
+STEP 1: Prepare the Chicken

 Place the chicken breast between plastic wrap and gently pound it to an even thickness.

-STEP TWO: Assemble
+STEP 2: Assemble

 Place a piece of prosciutto on top of each chicken breast, then add sage leaves.
 Secure each leaf with a toothpick.

+STEP 3: Sear and Cook the Chicken

 Dredge chicken lightly in flour.

-STEP THREE: Sear and Cook the Chicken

 In a skillet, heat olive oil over medium-high heat.
 Carefully place the wrapped chicken breasts into the hot skillet, sage side down.
-Let them sizzle and sear for about 3-4 minutes or until the prosciutto turns crispy and golden.
+Let them sear for about 3-4 minutes or until the prosciutto turns crispy and golden.

 Gently flip the chicken using tongs, letting the other side cook for another 3-4 minutes.